brygotti/lesfraisestagada/analysis.md

 Lastly, let's look at the in and out degree of each country.

 <blockquote style="background-color: #f9f9f9; padding: 10px; border-left: 5px solid #ccc;">
-    The **in degree** of a country is defined as the sum of the in degrees of its articles.
-Same for **out degrees**.
+    The <strong>in degree</strong> of a country is defined as the sum of the in degrees of its articles.
+Same for <strong>out degree</strong>.
 The higher the in degree of a country, the more central it is meaning that the more it is accessible from other countries.
 </blockquote>

 We observe that countries that occur more often in Wikipedia (i.e. many articles are associated with those countries), are immensely more connected, so have much more links that lead in and out of them.
 Those articles are so called "central hubs" of the Wikipedia graph.